AliAman500/MazeTankers/README.md

 ### Built With
 - Java3D for 3d models and awt for graphics
-- Java Networking using java.net library
+- Networking using java.net library, UDP-based networking
-- models were built with Blender or taken from creative commons, no licensed materials used
+- models were built with Blender or taken from creative commons, no licensed assets used
 <hr/>

 ## Controls